Pennsylvania Laws and Incentives

 Alternative Fuel and Idle Reduction Grants

 The Small Business Advantage Grant Program provides matching grants of 50%, up to $9,500, to enable a Pennsylvania small business to adopt or acquire energy-efficient or pollution prevention equipment or processes.
 Pennsylvania trucking companies and independent truckers may use the funding to purchase auxiliary power units.
 Projects may not begin until after applications are approved.
-Funding is contingent upon annual legislative appropriations.
-The Fiscal Year 2015 application period is open until December 18, 2015, or until funds have been fully committed (verified November 2015).
+Funding is contingent upon annual legislative appropriations and will be available starting in late 2017 (verified October 2016).
 For more information, refer to the Small Business Advantage Grant Program website.